philc/book-notes/business/zero to one - peter thiel.md

     profits for many years.
 Times doesn't.
 * For companies which will endure (PayPal, LinkedIn) high multiples are justified because most of the cash flows will occur in the future.
-* "For a company to valuable it must grow and endure, but many entrepreneurs focus only on short-term growth.
+* "For a company to be valuable it must grow and endure, but many entrepreneurs focus only on short-term growth.
 They have an excuse: growth is easy to measure, but durability isn't."
 * Since durability is hard to estimate and measure, we instead use growth rate to benchmark a business.
 But that's misleading.
 Groupon and Zynga had high growth rates as they went public.